Isacww/Is/Atlas/Books/Mind and Body - the Holographic Model and Psychology - 2025-12-18.md

 "We are, as the aborigines say, just learning how to [[survive in infinity]]."
 "Experience of observing that is important, and not just the act of observation"
 ## Synchronicities
-Describing Jung's definition of synchronicities make me think of the biblical saying "[[road to Damascus]]".
 [["as above, so below"]]
 ## Cross-References
 [[The Holographic Model - Talbot - 2025-12-17]]